 Once again, you can play with the opacity of these bright shapes to obtain a more realistic result.
 If you compare this illustration with the one we had two steps ago, you can see how these brighter shapes are adding more volume to the robot drawing.
 Finally, there is one last modification we can do to complete the character.

 All outlines are currently colored in black.
 It's a nice alternative, but probably not the best one if you want to create a more realistic character.
 Change the color of all outlines using similar (but darker) colors to the selected shapes.
 Great!
-Now your robot drawing is finally over and ready to conquer the world!
+Now your robot drawing is finally over and ready to conquer the world.
+Why not draw more robots using these additional resources below?
 Have fun! :)